 Environmental Benefits of Organic Cotton Yarn

-The reason that a lot of people are interested in sourcing organic cotton yarn is because they have environmental concerns about conventionally-farmed cotton, which also extend to concerns about how pesticide-treated cotton can affect human health.
+The reason that a lot of people are interested in sourcing organic cotton yarn is that they have environmental concerns about conventionally-farmed cotton, which also extends to concerns about how pesticide-treated cotton can affect human health.

 Cotton is a favorite target of pests, which means that conventional farmers usually treat their cotton crops with toxic pesticides.
 That leads to some pretty serious environmental concerns.
 For one thing, pesticides can end up contaminating groundwater, rivers, streams, and lakes.
 This can have all kinds of unintended consequences -- harming wildlife, polluting waters that are necessary for drinking, watering crops, and supporting wildlife.

 Farmed as intended, organic cotton yarn addresses some of these concerns with alternative practices.
 For example, instead of dumping toxic synthetic chemicals onto the crops, organic farmers often find ways to attract critters that naturally eat the pests that like to devour their cotton crops.
 They also use other methods, such as crop rotation, that are beneficial to the soil.

 03 of 05

 Concerns With Organic Cotton Yarn Harvesting

 The important thing for people to know if they are concerned about the ethics of using cotton yarn is that just because something is labeled "organic" doesn't mean that it is unproblematic.
 Just as with the debate around the labeling of "organic" in foods, there are a whole host of problems that accompany the labeling of organic cotton.
-The "natural" pesticides that are allowed to be used in organic farming, for example, sometimes have their own detrimental effects on the environment.
+The "natural" pesticides that are allowed to be used in organic farming, for example, sometimes have detrimental effects on the environment.

-It is also important to consider that even those organic products that are perfectly farmed in regards to the treatment of the earth might have other issues that you haven't considered.
+It is also important to consider that even those organic products that are perfectly farmed in regard to the treatment of the earth might have other issues that you haven't considered.
 For example, in a Medium article on the topic, Stephan Neidenbach highlights how "GMO cotton benefits Indian farmers, while organic cotton encourages child labor".
 An organic farm may (or may not) be better for the environment but if it has exploitative labor practices then it is something you may not want to support.

 04 of 05